 Would it be interesting to see Quentin Tarantino's Star Trek?
 Absolutely.
 If he doesn't actually go through with it for his final film, the abandoned project will go down as one of Hollywood's greatest "What if's..."

 Think about it: an R-rated Star Trek movie is intriguing on its own.
 Any initial detractors must admit that this wouldn't just be ANY R-rated version — that would seem unnecessary.

 But Tarantino is an avid fan of the franchise.
 He would approach the project from a place of respect rather than abusing the property out of pure self-interest.

 And remember: his idea would have to be pretty amazing for Paramount to get behind it.
 This is a massive franchise for them, and they've already spent three films and gajillions of dollars rebranding and reviving it.
 They wouldn't potentially undo all of that just for just anyone or any idea.

 Quentin Tarantino's plans after film directing include writing novels, plays, television, and books on film history.

-Tarantino New Movie
+Options for Tarantino's New Movie

 Tarantino goes horror